Our attorneys have more than two decades of experience handling medical malpractice cases.

 What to Expect from Your Medical Malpractice Case

 When you choose an experienced Robert Wood Johnson medical mistake lawyer, you’ll never have to worry about your claim becoming a hassle.
-We’ll handle everything, from investigating the care you received to finding medical experts who can support your claim.
+We’ll handle everything, from investigating the care you received to find medical experts who can support your claim.

-If you need help finding doctors you can trust to treat you appropriately, let us know.
+If you need help finding doctors, you can trust to treat you appropriately, let us know.
 We’ll assist you in the search for a qualified physician.

 All the while, we’ll work to get you every dollar of money damages your family deserves.

 Sometimes doctors at busy hospitals may rush through or ignore prescribed treatment in order to free up a bed.
 This is negligence, and it’s not fair to you.
-The patients who visit a hospital – any hospital – are more than numbers on a chart or bodies taking up a bed.
+The patients who visit a hospital, any hospital, are more than numbers on a chart or bodies taking up a bed.
 They’re real people who need help.

-If you have any reason to believe a doctor acted negligently, you need to act fast – before deadlines pass and it’s too late to pursue a claim.
+If you have any reason to believe a doctor acted negligently, you need to act fast, before deadlines pass and it’s too late to pursue a claim.
 Take advantage of a free consultation to get answers to your most pressing questions today.

 Get your claim started right away.
 Just call (973) 416-1146 to get help now.